 Come enjoy peace and nature on our trails.
-Audubon Greenwich manages seven nature sanctuaries all of which are open to the public.
+Greenwich Audubon Center manages seven nature sanctuaries all of which are open to the public.
 Visitors are welcome to visit 365 days a year from sunrise to sunset.
 To help us preserve these natural places, we ask that visitors please observe our rules below.

 Trail Rules - Visitor Guidelines

 To help Audubon better preserve its biodiversity and natural character of our sanctuaries, please follow these visitor guidelines:

 - Please leave bikes, pets, and horses at home.

 - Please 'pack in and pack out' any garbage.

 - Individuals or couples can jog in the sanctuary, but larger jogging groups are not permitted on the trails.